osgi/osgi.enroute.site/_tutorial_base/320-provider.md

 ![Adding to the Build Path](/img/tutorial_base/provider-create-2.png)

 You can type text in the search box to filter the list.
-Double click the `com.acme.prime.eval.provider.api` project and click in `Finish`.
+Double click the `com.acme.prime.eval.api` project and click in `Finish`.
 Save the `bnd.bnd` file because otherwise there is no effect.

 You can now go back to the `EvalImpl` class and import the `Eval` interface.
 Just select the `Eval` name (which is red underlined) and click `Control-1`.
 You then click on Command-1, and select  `Import 'Eval' (com.acme.prime.eval.api)`.
 This will take care of the import.
 Don't forget to save!